Eschatologue/CM_wiki/docs/class/fighter/brawler.md

 # Fighter Archetype: Brawler

 ***Brawlers focus their training and study not on swordplay and battle tactics, but on the skills needed to turn a punch or kick into a brutal strike and any innocuous object into a deadly weapon.
-Some Brawlers thrive in tavern scuffles and street rumbles, while others excel in espionage, wielding ordinary objects with the deadliness of an assassin’s knife.***
+Some Brawlers thrive in tavern scuffles and street rumbles, while others excel in espionage, wielding ordinary objects with the deadliness of an assassin's knife.***

 ## Level 3: Unarmed Expert

 You can roll 1d6 plus your Strength modifier in place of the normal damage of your Unarmed Strike.
-If you aren’t holding any weapons or a Shield when you make the attack roll, the d6 becomes a d8.
+If you aren't holding any weapons or a Shield when you make the attack roll, the d6 becomes a d8.

 ## Level 3: Improvised Expert